TricolorHen061/bwbdocs/docs/about.rst

 About the bot
 =============

-In case you haven't already figured it out, Bad Word Blocker is a Discord bot that blocks bad words, phrases, and links.
+Bad Word Blocker is a Discord bot that blocks bad words, phrases, and links.

-It was created in December of 2019.
-Since then, it has steadily grown into thousands of servers.

-Here are the technolgies used:
+Technolgies used:

-- Programming language: F#
+- Programming language: Dart
-- Runtime: .NET
+- Runtime: DartVM
-- Library: Discord.NET
+- Library: Nyxx
 - Database: MongoDB
-- OS: Ubuntu Server
+- OS: Debian